geoadmin/doc-tech/page/end-of-life.md

 Announcements of changes in our systems and in our provided data sets, newest first.

+## [2025-12-17] Removal of layer ch.bfe.komo-projekte, announcement of removal ch.bakom.mobilnetz-2g

+The layer _ch.bfe.komo-projekte_ has been removed from chsdi services as previously announced.
+The layer ch.bakom.mobilnetz-2g will be removed from chsdi services with the release of February 4th 2026.

 ## [2025-11-12] Planned removal of layer ch.bfe.komo-projekte

 The layer _ch.bfe.komo-projekte_ will be removed from chsdi services with the release of December 17th.